antrianis/LFCS-official/stuff/OperationofRunningSystems.md

 * Previous versions of Red Hat Enterprise Linux, which were distributed with SysV init or Upstart, implemented a predefined set of runlevels that represented specific modes of operation.
 These runlevels were numbered from 0 to 6 and were defined by a selection of system services to be run when a particular runlevel was enabled by the system administrator.
 In CentOS and Red Hat Enterprise Linux 7, the concept of runlevels has been replaced with systemd targets.

+* Systemd is event driven

 * Systemd targets are represented by target units.
 Target units end with the .target file extension and their only purpose is to group together other systemd units through a chain of dependencies.

 * Systemd units are the objects that systemd knows how to manage.
 These are basically a standardized representation of system resources that can be managed by the suite of daemons and manipulated by the provided utilities.

+* Default units are in /usr/lib/systemd/system, custom units are in /etc/systemd

 * Systemd units in some ways can be said to similar to services or jobs in other init systems.
 However, a unit has a much broader definition, as these can be used to abstract services, network resources, devices, filesystem mounts, and isolated resource pools.

 * Systemd was designed to allow for better handling of dependencies and have the ability to handle more work in parallel at system startup.

 ***Systemd commands:***

+* `systemctl -t help` get unit types

+* Services and units can belong to a target.

 * `systemctl get-default` - It shows default target.

+* `systemctl isolate multi-user.target` - switch to a different target.
+The needed units are compared with the current target's units.

+* `systemctl start graphical.target`

 * `systemctl list-units --type target --all` - It shows all available targets.

+* `systemctl list-units` all the units that have been started + order

 * `systemctl set-default multi-user.target/runlevel3` - Set multi-user target as default.